You can grow your own Sprouts in small trays in your kitchen.

 It is natural to wonder how sprouts can grow without soil or fertilizer.

 That is because the seed contains both the germ and all the nutrients needed to create a new plant.
-However the small sprout can only live off the seed for the first 8 days.
-If you want to grow your plants for more than 8 days, you would have to give the plant a type of fertilizer.
+However the small sprout can only live off the seed for the first 6 days.
+If you want to grow your plants for more than 7 days, you have to give the plant a type of fertilizer.

-Plants that have grown for more than 8 days are called microgreens.
+Sprouts that have grown for more than 7 days are called Microgreens.
 Microgreens are also fun to cultivate yourself.
-They require a bit more time and space + they need both feritlizer and more light than sprouts.
+However, they require a more time and space + they need both feritlizer and artificial light to grow well.MORE TIPS FOR SPROUTS

 Sprouts are easy to grow when you just follow 6 rules: